10up/Engineering-Best-Practices/_includes/markdown/Systems.md

 * Caching the results of a complex query
 * Storing full or partial pages

 Items stored in these caching technologies are made up of 3 things: a key, a value, and an optional expiration time.
 After the expiration time, items are evicted from the cache.
-Items without an expiration time will persist in the cache until the cache is full, at which time the cache will evict the least recently used (LRU) item each time a new item needs to be stored.
+Redis can be configured with a number of eviction schemes, which control what happens when an item expires or when the cache is full, but in our use case, it rarely makes sense to use anything besides a Least Recently Used (LRU) eviction scheme.
+Items without an expiration time will persist in the cache until the cache is full, at which time the cache will evict the least recently used item each time a new item needs to be stored.

 ### Sizing the Cache Pool